Significance of Traditional Indian medicine

 The concept of Traditional Indian medicine in local and regional sources

-Traditional Indian medicine encompasses ancient medical practices in India, highlighting the doctrine of the three humors.
-It serves as a comprehensive guide, bridging historical Indian medical traditions for understanding in the Western world.
+Traditional Indian medicine encompasses ancient medical practices and knowledge systems originating in India.
+It involves various approaches, including the doctrine of the three humors.
+The text suggests a comprehensive guide to these practices for the Western world.

 From: History of Science in South Asia